UN rights chief alerts to global civilian harm from war in Middle East News

 UN rights chief alerts to global civilian harm from war in Middle East

-The UN office of the High Commissioner for Human Rights published a press release Tuesday exposing the impact that the conflict in the Middle East has on the civilians globally, warning of direct and indirect harms created by continued military action.
+The UN office of the High Commissioner for Human Rights published a press release Tuesday on the impact that the conflict in the Middle East is having on the civilians globally, warning of direct and indirect harms created by continued military action.

-Türk expressed concern for civilian and environmental health, which are at risk due to oil fires, and called for legal scrutiny of attacks that have led to these “foreseeable” impacts.
-He also reminded nations that they are bound by laws of war, which call for protection civilians and civilian infrastructure during military conflict.
+Türk expressed concern for environmental and health impacts, especially due to oil fires.
+He called for legal scrutiny of attacks that have led to these “foreseeable” impacts.
+He also reminded nations that they are bound by the laws of war, which call for protection of civilians and civilian infrastructure during military conflict.

-The World Health Organization (WHO) published a statement Wednesday estimating that more than 100,000 people in Iran and 700,000 people in Lebanon have been internally displaced.
-The release stated that water desalination and fuel facilities were hit over the weekend, resulting in oil spills and fires in roadside drainage lines.
+The World Health Organization (WHO) published a statement Wednesday estimating that more than 100,000 people in Iran have relocated to other areas within the country to escape insecurity, while a total of 3.2 million are believed to be displaced.
+Additionally, 700,000 people in Lebanon have been internally displaced.
+The release stated that water desalination and fuel facilities in Iran were hit over the weekend, resulting in oil spills and fires in roadside drainage lines.
 At least 30 villages have experienced water access disruption.

-Compounding damage in civilian areas, environmental deterioration reportedly presents an imminent risk.
-WHO highlighted that ongoing petroleum fires and smoke from damaged infrastructure have exposed civilians to toxic pollutants–toxic hydrocarbons, sulphur oxides and nitrogen compounds–in air, food, and water.
+The WHO also stressed that ongoing petroleum fires and smoke from damaged infrastructure have exposed civilians to pollutants-—toxic hydrocarbons, sulphur oxides and nitrogen compounds–in air, food, and water.
 The report warned of “black rain” or “acid rain” that reportedly covered skies over Tehran following strikes on oil depots.
 The Iranian Environmental Protection Organization urged people to remain indoors and to rinse skin immediately if it comes in contact with “black rain,” as it can cause chemical burns and severe lung damage.

-In addition to the people who are directly affected by the strikes and environmental fallout, the UN release noted effects the conflict has on migrant workers in the Gulf region, people who rely on commercial shipping activity across the Strait of Hormuz, and countries sensitive to oil price surges.
+In addition to the people who are directly affected by the strikes and environmental fallout, the UN release noted particular effects the conflict is having on migrant workers in the Gulf region, people who rely on commercial shipping activity across the Strait of Hormuz, and countries sensitive to oil price surges.

-Türk additionally expressed concern for people who are repressed, detained, and charged over their expressions of opinions concerning the conflict in the Middle East.
+Türk additionally expressed concern for people who have been detained and charged over their expressions of opinions concerning the conflict in the Middle East.